Katherine-T/teamcityNotifier2.0/readme.txt

  TeamCity server-side plugin

- This is an empty project to develop TeamCity plugin that operates on server-side only.

  1. Implement
  Put your implementing classes to "<artifactId>-server" module.
 Do not forget to update spring context file in 'main/resources/META-INF'.
 See TeamCity documentation for details.